 estimated to determine the extent of impairment if any.

-its value in use and its fair value less costs to sell.
-In assessing value in use, the estimated future
+of its value in use and its fair value less costs to sell.
+In assessing value in use, the estimated

-cash flows are discounted to their present value using a pre-tax discount rate that reflects
+future cash flows are discounted to their present value using a pre-tax discount rate that

-current market assessments of the time value of money and the risks specific to the asset or the
+reflects current market assessments of the time value of money and the risks specific to the

-its value in use and its fair value less costs to sell.
-In assessing value in use, the estimated future
+of its value in use and its fair value less costs to sell.
+In assessing value in use, the estimated

-cash flows are discounted to their present value using a pre-tax discount rate that reflects
+future cash flows are discounted to their present value using a pre-tax discount rate that

-current market assessments of the time value of money and the risks specific to the asset or the
+reflects current market assessments of the time value of money and the risks specific to the